Mitigating Accuracy-Robustness Trade-off via Balanced Multi-Teacher Adversarial Distillation: Experiments

+{In addition, B-MTARD has an obvious improvement compared with our ECCV version (Baseline + NLB): Our B-MTARD improves W-Robust Acc by 0.89\%, 0.82\%, and 0.94\% compared with Baseline + NLB against the attack of PGD$_{\scriptscriptstyle \rm{sat}}$, PGD$_{\scriptscriptstyle \rm{trades}}$, and CW$_{\scriptscriptstyle \rm{\infty}}$.
+The result denotes the necessity and effectiveness of our incremental work (the Entropy-based Balance algorithm) in this version.}

 In Fig. \ref{fig:result2}, compared with RSLAD and Baseline, the Baseline+NLB's training loss is less oscillating and can converge better.
 In Fig. \ref{fig:result3}, the gap between $\tilde{L}_{nat}$ and $\tilde{L}_{adv}$ can represent the difference of the knowledge proportion that students have not learned from the clean teacher and the robust teacher.
-In the final training period, the Baseline+NLB's trade-off between $\tilde{L}_{nat}$ and $\tilde{L}_{adv}$ are tinier.
+The Baseline+NLB's trade-off between $\tilde{L}_{nat}$ and $\tilde{L}_{adv}$ are tinier.
 The results demonstrate Normalization Loss Balance can indeed make the student have relatively equal knowledge learning speeds from different teachers.

-In Fig. \ref{fig:result4}, we can see that in Baseline+NLB, the information entropy gap between the clean teacher and the robust teacher is very obvious, but after the adjustment of our Entropy-based Balance algorithm, the information entropy gap quickly narrows and remains relatively consistent, which proves the effectiveness of our Entropy-based Balance algorithm.
+In Fig. \ref{fig:result4}, we can see that in Baseline+NLB, the information entropy gap between the clean teacher and the robust teacher is very obvious, but after the adjustment of our Entropy-based Balance algorithm, the information entropy gap quickly narrows and remains relatively consistent, {and this phenomenon can denote the knowledge scale gap between clean teacher and robust teacher reduces,} which proves the effectiveness of our Entropy-based Balance algorithm.
 Combined with the experimental results in Fig. \ref{fig:result1}, reducing the difference in teacher's information entropy can indeed improve the performance of the student.